-In this post, we will cover the best treks to do in the Autumn season in India.
-So if you are planning for a trek in September, October, November month, then here are some best treks.
+In this post, we will cover the best treks to do in the Autumn season in India in 2022.
+So if you are planning for a trek in September, October, and November 2022 month, then here are some best treks.

 Seasons remind us that change is the law of nature and a sign of progress.
 The season of autumn comes in the months of September and October.
 The hot and humid weather starts disappearing and leaves start falling off the trees in this season, so it is also known as the fall season.